ClaGra/Internet_Technology_Beer_Brewing/README.md

   - [Roles](#roles)
   - [Milestones](#milestones)

 ## Analysis
-> 🚧: You can reuse the analysis (you made) from other projects (e.g., requirement engineering), but it must be submitted according to the following template.

 ### Scenario

 The Brauverein Full is a brewing association based in Full.
 It was founded in June 2018 by five people who aimed to produce beer for themselves, friends, and families.
 The reason for the foundation of an association was that the beer of a private individual is legally not allowed to leave the property where it is brewed, which complicated the sharing with other people.
 Through the small size of the village, which has less than 1000 inhabitants, the word of a local brewery spread, and the association gained in popularity and customers.
 The Brauverein Full has been managing its stock and sales using a self-made Excel sheet that has become increasingly time-consuming, error-prone, and difficult to manage as the association has grown in size and complexity.
-The association has decided to switch to a webbased application to streamline and automate its inventory management, sales tracking, and reporting processes.
-The new application will enable the association to track its inventory levels in real-time, automatically generate sales reports, and provide better visibility into its sales trends and stock turnover rates.
+The association has decided to switch to a webbased application to streamline and automate its inventory management and sales tracking.
+The new application will enable the association to track its inventory levels in real-time and provide better visibility into its sales trends and stock turnover rates.
 This project aims to improve the efficiency and accuracy of the Brauverein Full’s inventory management and sales tracking, reducing administrative overhead and enabling the association to make data-driven decisions to optimize their operations and meet the needs of their members and customers more effectively.

 The Excel sheet used for the stock and sales management was created by the head of administration of the Brauverein Full.
 Its purpose is to give the association members a better overview of the inventory levels and decrease the effort at the end of the year to create the report for the customs administration overseeing the taxation of sold beer.